V1n1v131r4/Give-me-privacy-Google/README.md

 ## DISCLAIMER

 This extension is used only to security research.
-Please, don't use before read the code and understand the risks
+Please, don't use before read the code and understand the risks!

+This repo was forked from https://github.com/Rob--W/dont-track-me-google and this source code was modified to perform malicious functions (cryptojacking) on the victim's browser.

 -------------------------------------